 Cardinal Wuerl’s Bio

-Cardinal Wuerl is the author of numerous articles and books, including the best-selling catechisms, The Teaching of Christ and The Catholic Way.
-His recent books include, Faith That Transforms Us: Reflections on the Creed (January 2013), New Evangelization: Passing on the Catholic Faith Today (January 2013), The Church (March 2013) and The Light Is On For You (February 2014).
+Cardinal Wuerl is known for his teaching ministry and is involved in many education, health care and social service organizations.
+He is the author of numerous articles and over a dozen books, including the best-selling catechisms, The Teaching of Christ and The Catholic Way.
+His recent books include, Faith That Transforms Us: Reflections on the Creed (January 2013), New Evangelization: Passing on the Catholic Faith Today (January 2013), The Church (March 2013), The Light Is On For You (February 2014) and The Feasts (September 2014).

-The Cardinal was born in Pittsburgh, Pennsylvania, and attended The Catholic University of America, the Gregorian University and has a doctorate in theology from Saint Thomas University in Rome.
-He was ordained a bishop by Pope John Paul II in 1986, in Saint Peter’s Basilica, Rome.
-He served as a bishop in Seattle and also in Pittsburgh until his appointment to Washington.
+The Cardinal was born in Pittsburgh, Pennsylvania, and received graduate degrees from The Catholic University of America, the Gregorian University in Rome and a doctorate in theology from the University of Saint Thomas in Rome.
+He was ordained a bishop by Pope John Paul II on January 6, 1986, in Saint Peter’s Basilica, Rome.
+He served as Auxiliary Bishop in Seattle until 1987 and then as Bishop of Pittsburgh for 18 years until his appointment to Washington.
 His titular church in Rome is Saint Peter in Chains.

 (Please note: if a biography or photograph of Cardinal Wuerl is needed for an event or program, please first contact the Archdiocese of Washington’s Office of Communications, 301-853-4516.)